 Tips on How to Eat Healthy On the Run – Can I Do It?

 How to eat healthy on the run is a question we all ask ourselves.
 National Nutrition Month is all about promoting making smart food choices as well as creating healthy eating and exercising habits.
+Homemade Granola Bars recipe is an easy snack solution.
 Sometimes it’s not that we don’t want to eat healthy, we are just too busy to think about it!
 We are busy with work, school, kids, family, and everything else, so we tend not to prioritize our eating and just settle for whatever is quick.
 The Academy of Nutrition and Dietetics came up with 30 tips for “healthy eating on the run” in honor of National Nutrition Month.

 How To Eat Healthy Picking Up From A Restaurant

 The first tip is that if you do end up picking up food from a restaurant, its good to chose a restaurant with a wide range of menu items, especially menu items that are healthier: lower in calories, fat, and/or sodium.
 Another good suggestion is ordering from the kid’s menu or an appetizer instead of a regular entrée to cut down on the portion size.
 Beware of all-you-can eat restaurants—even unlimited salad bars!

 How To Eat Healthy Snacks By Making Your Own Homemade Granola Bars Recipe

 Pack nonperishable snacks and foods to take to work or with you in the car and then, you won’t have to stop.
 This will actually save time.
 When you pack your own snacks and meals, you can choose healthier foods and can pre-portion them.
 My Homemade Granola Bars from Eating Well Through Cancer are the perfect easy healthy snack recipe.